tarunShreeji/bugo-boilerplate1/content/_index.md

   - title: Client Focused
     content: "## CLIENT-FOCUSED   \n& INDEPENDENT\n\n[Learn More](#)"
     show_image_above_content: true
+  background_image:
+    image: "/v1555387947/Oder_HomeHeader_Build.jpg"
 - template: block-slideshow-text
   title: Quotes
   slides:
   - template: field-text-slide
     content: 'Interesting Market Stat: The first move of more than 500 points for the dow took place on october 19, 1987, with a 508 point drop representing a 22.6% decline. last tuesday''s 500 point loss was a 1.94% decline, a percentage move the dow has experienced more than 2000 times since 1896. courtesy of LPL (12/13/18)'
     title: "-500 Points"
   - template: field-text-slide
     content: 'Interesting market stat: Since 1946 the S&P 500 has been higher one year after every single midterm election.
 18 out of 18 times.
 Courtesy of LPL (10/15/18)'
     title: Midterm Election
   - template: field-text-slide
     content: 'Interesting Market Stat: Over the past 20 years no month has stronger